-a = 5 + 3 → In this case, the variable a will hold the value 8 after the addition operation is performed.
+a = 5 + 3 → In this case, the variable a will hold the value eight after the addition operation is performed.

 Usage: This operator is frequently used to combine values, such as adding the prices of multiple items or calculating total scores.

-Subtraction (-)

-Subtraction takes the second number and subtracts it from the first number.
+Subtraction (-): Subtraction takes the second number and subtracts it from the first number.
 It is used to calculate the difference between two values.

 Example in mathematics: